ayush4602/GrowSimplee-ipl/README.md

-# Getting Started with Create React App
+# IPL App

+Major libraries used: React and ReactDOM
+Bonus Points: tried making the web app offline

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).